Athletic Association of the Great Public Schools of New South Wales: Basketball

-The 1sts and 2nds premierships are currently held by Shore and Riverview.
+The 1sts and 2nds premierships are currently held by Shore School and Saint Ignatius' College, Riverview.

 Swimming

 The official swimming competition commenced in 2000.
 Unofficial competition commenced in 1987 among all nine schools but competitions between the schools via a GPS Relay at each School's Swimming Carnival started in 1922.
 Between 1903 and 1921, All Schools races were held over various distances at each school's Swimming Carnival.

 Cross country

 The official cross country competition commenced in 1988.